About Rock Jem

 - Jem has an amazing effect on me to get forward in so many ways.
 It challenges me to create.
 Infact the site is a great motivation to learn things, like a second language, website building and image design, and Jem is a very inspiring cartoon!

 - All the people who understand it's hard work and appreciate it.

 - All the amazing people who share info about Jem.
 And especially people who originally worked on Jem who have been so friendly and given me such an amazing insight on what it was like to make Jem happen.

-- Seeing all the other good Jem sites link to this site, even major culture giants like Vanity Fair, is an honor!
+- Seeing all the other good Jem sites link to this site, even major culture giants like Vanity Fair writing about it, is an honor!

 I also appreciate the early great Jem sites, which are all gone today, that inspired the entire Jem community.
 I mention some of them on the page Fansite History.

 This site already in the 90's had big features with international information, retakes info, show credits, interactive features, and a huge Jem link collection.
 Today Rock Jem has over 320 pages filled with content, and many exclusive features.
 The goal is still to make unique content, and to make as informative and correct content for its visitors as possible, the best images I can make according to resolution and quality, to be flexible about updating just about any part of the site at any time, and to present Jem in all it's outrageousness.